cta-wave/dpctf-deploy/README.md

 The tester must execute following steps

 1. position video recording device (e.g. smartphone with 120fps using AVC codec) in front of the display of DUT
 Note: Significant care is needed.
-Please see https://dash-large-files.akamaized.net/WAVE/assets/How-to-take-clear-recordings-v3.pptx .\
+Please see [this documentation](https://github.com/cta-wave/device-observation-framework/blob/main/README.md#obtain-recording-files).

 2. Either use a phone to scan the QR-Code -> test runner companion screen will open in phones's Web browser or Note the first 8 characters of the token from the landing page.
 Using a web browser (e.g. on the test runner PC), go to http://yourhost.domain.tld:8000/_wave/configuration.html and enter those 8 characters in the "Session token" box.